Get

 Why do Some Cats Like Baby Sensory Videos?

-One of the main reasons that cats seem to enjoy baby sensory videos is that most are made with bright primary colors and contain many quick movements, similar to a mouse or bird in the wild.
+One of the main reasons that cats may seem to enjoy baby sensory videos is that most are made with high contrast shapes and contain many quick movements, similar to a mouse or bird in the wild.
 Because of how they see things, some (but not all) cats are attracted to baby sensory videos.
 Other cats might not like baby sensory videos but prefer videos of small animals.

 divider cats oct 2024How to Know if Your Cat Likes What They’re Watching